code-distortion/backoff/README.md

 Similarly, `$strict` allows you to compare the returned value to `$value` using strict comparison (`===`).

 You can also specify a callback that chooses whether to retry or not.
-Contrasting with `->retryWhen()` above, your callback should return `false` to try again, or `true` to end.
+Contrasting with `->retryWhen()` above, your callback should return `false` to try again, or `true` to stop.

 > ***Note:*** `$strict` has no effect when using a callback.